How NOT to Tell Your Boss You’re Pregnant

 Here are 11 tips on common mistakes women make and what not to do when breaking the news that you're expecting:

-Don't let your boss find out your good news from the gossipy mailroom clerk or someone posting a pregnancy meme on your Facebook page (in fact, if anyone at work is your friend on social media, tell your boss as soon as you tell the outside world).
+Don't let your boss find out your good news from the gossipy intern or someone posting a pregnancy meme on your Facebook page (in fact, if anyone at work is your friend on social media, tell your superior as soon as you tell the outside world).
 This will show a lack of courtesy, respect and professionalism.

 Don't set this conversation up with negativity.
 While the conversation is stressful, this isn't bad news.
 And it can stress you out if you think others will see it that way.
 Remind yourself that this is fantastic and working women have babies every day.
 Then, calmly make an appointment with HR, your direct supervisor or with the person who will be most impacted.
 And start it out that you have something exciting to share.

 If you're super stressed take a few moments before the meeting to calm yourself with prenatal yoga, breathing exercises or a pep talk with someone you trust.
 Remember, all that stress isn't good for you or your baby.

 - "Hope You Don't Have a Case of the Mondays!"

 "Don't have the conversation on stressful days," recommends Cinéas.
 "If you know of specific days that are super busy, like deadline dates, Mondays or Fridays, avoid scheduling the conversation at those times.